woocommerce/woocommerce/plugins/woocommerce-blocks/packages/checkout/filter-registry/README.md

 ## Available Filters

-Filters are implemented throughout the Mini Cart, Cart and Checkout Blocks, as well as some components.
+Filters are implemented throughout the Mini-Cart, Cart and Checkout Blocks, as well as some components.
 For a list of filters, [see this document](../../../docs/third-party-developers/extensibility/checkout-block/available-filters.md).
 You can also search for [usage of `applyCheckoutFilter` within the source code](https://github.com/woocommerce/woocommerce-gutenberg-products-block/search?q=applyCheckoutFilter).

 <!-- FEEDBACK -->